Active Learning and CSI Acquisition for mmWave Initial Alignment: Introduction

-We note that this limitation of prior work to operate in high raw SNR makes them unsuitable for cell-edge users in mmWave communication.
-This has major practical system design implications, namely the current 5G mmWave communication in 3GPP standard \cite{3gppTR37340} supports mainly non-standalone mmWave in which the initial access phase is covered by legacy sub-6G infra-structure which provides higher SNR.
-This highlights the need for a strategy that can adaptively improve the measurement quality and is suitable for low SNR regime.
+However, to guarantee coverage in low ($<5$ dB)\footnote{We note that while \cite{Song19} provides a system working under $-30$ dB SNR$_{\text{BBF}}$ (before beamforming), the system parameters used in their simulation were such that the SNR$_{\text{BBF}}$ is defined differently than raw SNR in our set up.
+For a fair comparison we may interpret our raw SNR = $\frac{\text{SNR}_{\text{BBF}}}{c}$ where the scaling factor $c$ is proportional to number of subcarriers and number of RF chains used in their simulation.} raw SNR regimes (cell-edge users), these beamforming techniques (random direction and direct bisection) provide marginal advantage over the exhaustive linear search as noted in \cite{Giordani2016}.
+This limitation of prior work to operate in high raw SNR makes them unsuitable for cell-edge users in mmWave communication.
+This has major practical system design implications, namely the current 5G mmWave communication in 3GPP standards \cite{3gppTR37340} supports mainly non-standalone mmWave in which the initial access phase is covered by legacy sub-6G infra-structure which provides higher SNR.
+This highlights the need for a strategy that can adaptively improve the measurement quality and is suitable for a low raw SNR regime.